HackerExperience/specs/hacker_experience_2/objectives.md

 Even though HE2 is a simulation (see above), real world concepts are applied to the game.
 After some interaction, the non-technical player will be able to grasp general concepts about computers, data and privacy.
 We take special pride on the latter: the layman often does not know how applications handle his privacy.

-By actually eavesdropping plain-text data sent over the game,
+By actually eavesdropping plain-text (virtual) data sent over the wire, the player starts to realize that this is quite common in real life.
+Our ultimate goal is to teach him to always use HTTPS, VPN and encryption.

+Education can be obtained outside the game as well.
+We have invited everyone to actually build HE2 with us.
+This is a great way for students and hobbyists to

 # Ubiquity